 All administrative activities of the students are done via the web application "myStudies".
 The semester enrollment as well as the registration of the course units should be done as early as possible, at the latest by the end of the second week of the semester.
-No examination can be registered without lecture enrollment.
+No examinations can be registered without lecture enrollment.
 For session examinations and end-of-semester examinations, registration takes place via myStudies.
 As a rule, no special registration is required for courses with semester performances (the type of examination can be found in the course catalogue) - unless the lecturer requests it.

-Examinations and examination results, deregistration from examinations
+Examinations and examination results, deregistration from examinations overview.

-The type of examination, duration and permitted aids are listed in the course catalogue.
-The results of session examinations are announced as soon as the lecturers forward the results to the study administration.
-The examination results are listed in myStudies in the performance overview.
 Withdrawals for session examinations can be made via myStudies up to one week before the start of the examination session.
 In case of later cancellations due to illness, accident, etc., the Examination Office must be contacted immediately.